Hello you ambitious Hungarian learner,

-Most of the Hungarian language-learners are highly motivated in the beginning.
-And it’s also easy to start – there are plenty of on- & offline resources, videos and books explaining you the alphabet and teaching you some basic vocabulary.
+Most Hungarian language-learners are highly motivated in the beginning.
+And it’s also easy to start – there are plenty of free and cheap on- & offline resources, videos and books explaining you the alphabet and teaching you some basic vocabulary.
 The real problems start once people achieve that basic level and feel “ready for the real world”.
 Although most Hungarian learners can have easy, slow and somewhat robotic conversations, they run into a massive brick wall in trying to unlock the next level – understanding actual, natural, real-life conversations and following these along.

 This is, where the frustration and all those doubts start.
 That’s the point when you probably start questioning your own abilities and whether all the effort so far was actually worth it.

 And I completely feel you there.
 I mean, I’ve seen it with my partner Flo and heard it so many times from the people in our Hungarian-learning community.

 Here is an excerpt from an email one of our community members just sent us recently:

 “I’m so frustrated with my slow progress.
 With learning and forgetting.
 With finding resources that are not too difficult.
 Children’s books/stories are just as difficult as adult material.
 I think I could be at a much higher level now if I could find native materials – lots of native materials – at that level.
 As it is, I am stuck with textbook materials.
 I wish I could find more things with transcripts or subtitles.”